cablelabs/snaps-openstack/doc/source/install/install.md

   and should have internet access.
 - All host machines should have identical interface names and should have at least 2 interfaces (one for management and one for data).
-- All host machines are connected to configuration node (machine running SNAPS-OpenStack) and have Internet access connectivity via data interface.
+- All host machines are connected to Build Server (machine running SNAPS-OpenStack) and have Internet access connectivity via data interface.
 - For dpdk data interface should be a dpdk enabled nic.

-> Note: Configuration node should have http/https and ftp proxy if node is
+> Note: Build Server should have http/https and ftp proxy if node is
 > behind corporate firewall.
 Set the http/https proxy for apt.